 Kundalini yoga has been linked to “Kundalini Syndrome” –which can overwhelm and cause great distress to Kundalini Yoga practitioners.

-Meditation’s Effect on the Brain
+The free online meditation course part 6: Effect on the Brain

 Substantial research has been conducted to learn the effect of meditation on the brain.
 This research has used EEG, fMRI and more to learn what happens in the body when meditating.